kswope/restjester/README.md

 shell> deamon --name restjester ./restjester
 ```

-#### For proxying and cache of application
+#### For proxying and cache of API
-To forward requests when there is no registered endpoint and then cache the response
+To forward requests when there is no previously registered endpoint and then cache the response

 With output to terminal
 ```